xfnty/mip8/README.md

   - **A**: 8-bit wide address register.
   - **F**: status register (**Z** - last calculated value was zero, **O** - **T** overflow happened).
   - **IP**: 8-bit wide instruction pointer.
 Points to the instruction in program memory that is being executed.
+  - **IRA**: 8-bit wide interrupt return address.
+Points to the instruction that was being executed when the interrupt happened.
   - **DS**: 32-byte long data stack.
 Top of the **DS** is referenced down below as **T**.
   - **RS**: 8-byte long return address stack.
   - **DSS**: 5-bit wide data stack size register.